Corelan Vulnerability Disclosure Policy

 Basically, if you have received a vulnerability report from us, there are 2 options :

 Conclusion: the fact that we reported something to you, means that we want to help you.
-So you automatically agree that you will never take any steps against us.
-If you want to take steps against us, you have to explicitly mention this in your first communication back to us, and you automatically give us the option to step out of the process without any consequences.
-More information on timings linked to this "first communication" can be found below.
+If you don’t agree with our policy and/or want to take legal actions against us, you have to explicitly mention this in your first communication back to us.

 Table of contents